ppreshant/flow_cytometry/notes-flowcytometry.md

 	- Would a pluto notebook (_or jupyter notebook_) work for calling the python script and collecting all the plots generated?

 ### html output
 - [ ] Add a separator between output of individual well plots '----' and print the well name maybe?
+	- [ ] Separate the beads from the data files
+	- [ ] split into functions that can be run independantly too --
 - [ ] Get rid of this `file saved :  test2.fcs` being saved